slsteven/ebay_products/README.md

 # Ebay Query #

-System to automate querying top performing Ebay products for client at Ebay.
+System to automate querying top performing Ebay products

 Tools used:
 * Node.js
 * AngularJS
 * EBAY API

-Also used node modeuls such as: async, cheerio, underscore, json2csv

-How it works:

-Interface allows user to upload CSV document so application can crawl Ebay web pages and Ebay API for product details.
-This system eleminates the need for the user manually check hundreds of rows of internal data with online listings.
-On completion, user can export file for complete report.
-Visual data table also provided using AnguarJS.
+Developed application with Node.js to query top performing items.
+This helps reduce the working time from five hours to one minute.
+Interface allows user to upload CSV document which gets converted to JSON.
+Application crawls Ebay web pages and Ebay API for product details eliminating the need for the user to manually check hundreds of rows of internal data with online listings.
+On completion, user can export file with complete report or view data from visual tables.

 Created by: Steven Lam